Still Separate and Not Equal

 As of 2016, Roma children were six times more likely than non-Roma children to be placed in special schools - separate schools in the Czech education system for children with mental disabilities - according to a European Commission report.

-That report confirmed that discrimination was continuing almost a decade after the European Court of Human Rights found the Czech Republic guilty of indirectly discriminating against Roma children by siphoning them off to these special schools, with the diagnosis "mildly mentally disabled."
+That report confirmed that discrimination was continuing almost a decade after the European Court of Human Rights found the Czech Republic guilty of indirectly discriminating against Roma children by channeling them to these special schools with the diagnosis "mildly mentally disabled."
 The court had ruled that Roma children were disproportionately represented in special schools and being taught to lower standards, thereby limiting their future educational and career opportunities.

-The government also introduced a compulsory year of preschool education, in hopes of increasing enrollment of Roma children.
-Taken together, these measures aimed to provide equal educational opportunities to all Czech children.
+The government also introduced a compulsory year of pre-school education in hopes of increasing enrolment of Roma children.
+All these measures aimed to provide equal educational opportunities to all Czech children.